Zelenskyy and Prime Minister of Norway agree to start negotiations about security guarantees

 They have also discussed the situation on the front and priority defence needs of Ukraine, mainly air defence for protection of critical infrastructure and grain supplies, as well as escalation in the Middle East.

-I spoke with @JonasGahrStore to thank Norway for its recent military aid package as well as long-term support.
+I spoke with @JonasGahrStore to thank Norway for its recent military aid package as well as long-term support.— Volodymyr Zelenskyy / Володимир Зеленський (@ZelenskyyUa) October 18, 2023

 We agreed to begin talks on a bilateral security guarantees document based on the G7 Vilnius Declaration.